 When should I activate the eSIM for Malaysia?

-You can install the eSIM before leaving your country (requires Wi-Fi connection) and activate it right upon landing at Kuala Lumpur or Penang airport.
+You can install the eSIM before leaving your country (requires Wi-Fi connection) and activate it right after landing at Kuala Lumpur or Penang airport.
 Installation is done by scanning a QR code from Settings > Mobile Data > Add Data Plan.
 The entire process takes less than 5 minutes.

 Is my phone compatible with eSIM in Malaysia?